“The text of the document and the original intention of those who framed it would be the judicial standard in giving effect to the Constitution.”

 Title 7 of the Civil Rights Act forbids an employer from discriminating “against any individual with respect to his compensation, terms, conditions, or privileges of employment, because of such individual’s race, color, religion, sex, or national origin.”
 Originally passed in 1964, the Civil Rights Act’s reference to “sex” was limited to differences between men and women, particularly with respect to women’s ability to become pregnant and deliver children.
 Nevertheless, the Court interpreted the meaning of ‘sex’ broadly enough to encompass sexual harassment.
 Thus, both broad categories of sexual harassment—quid pro quo and hostile workplace environment—are violations of the victim’s civil rights, regardless of whether the victim is male or female.
 More recently, the Court was called upon once again to interpret the meaning of “sex” in cases involving gay and transgender individuals.
 Gerald Bostock came out as gay and was fired from his child welfare coordinator job with Clayton County, Georgia.
 Aimee Stephens, after working for six years as a male funeral director, informed her employer that she was transgender and would thenceforth be coming to work as a woman.
 She was fired.
 In 2019, Bostock and Stephens both sued, hanging their cases on a broad interpretation of sex discrimination.
 During the case’s oral argument, conservative justices fell back on textualism and expressed their concern that in 1964, congressional members did not intend to protect gay and transgender employees.
 Progressive justices, on the other hand, asked questions in oral argument that indicated their comfort with a broad interpretation because the intent of the Civil Rights Act was to prevent invidious discrimination.
 (10) In the end, the Trump administration reversed the Obama administration’s position and argued against the LGBTQ employees in the Supreme Court, but the Court ruled 6-3 in Bostock v.
 Clayton County (2020) that the Civil Rights Act’s reference to “sex” protected gay and transgendered employees.

-One interpretive convention is called originalism, and it tends to be loudly trumpeted by conservative media figures, politicians, and a few prominent justices.
+One interpretive convention is called originalism, and it tends to be loudly trumpeted by conservative media figures, politicians, and justices.
 Originalism is the interpretive convention that the Constitution should mean now what it meant to the people who wrote it.
 Writing for the Court in South Carolina v.
 United States (1905), justice David Brewer wrote that “The Constitution is a written instrument.
 As such, its meaning does not alter.
 That which it meant when adopted, it means now.”
 (11) Before his death in 2016, Justice Antonin Scalia was probably the Court’s strongest advocate for originalism.
 He argued that originalism ought to be “the normal, natural approach to understanding anything that has been said or written in the past.”
-(12) With Scalia’s passing, Neil Gorsuch took up the Court’s mantle of originalism.
+(12) With Scalia’s passing, other conservative justices such as Neil Gorsuch, Clarence Thomas, and Amy Coney Barrett took up the Court’s mantle of originalism.

-What are the advantages of originalism as an interpretive framework?
+What are the purported advantages of originalism as an interpretive framework?
 For one thing—and this is a big appeal for conservatives—originalism fixes the meaning of constitutional language in the eighteenth century, unless there are subsequent constitutional amendments passed specifically to update that language.
-Conservatives argue that originalism provides stability to the legal structure’s system.
-Another argument in favor of originalism is that it keeps the judicial branch out of the legislating business.
-According to this view, he Court’s role is simply to interpret current laws in light of constitutional meanings that were fixed in 1787, not to legislate from the bench.
-Conservatives also find this appealing because they know that the American political system has many ways to stop legislation.
+Conservatives argue that originalism provides stability to the structure of the legal system.
+Another argument made in favor of originalism is that it keeps the judicial branch out of the business of legislating from the bench.
+According to this view, the Court’s role is simply to interpret current laws in light of constitutional meanings that were fixed in 1787, not to legislate from the bench.
 Finally, originalism’s advocates say that it keeps current judges from imposing their values on the law.

 We might add that important words used in the Constitution have dramatically changed their meaning in the intervening centuries.
-Are we locked into the 1787s prevailing meaning of “cruel and unusual punishment”?
+Are we locked into the meaning of “cruel and unusual punishment” from 1787?
 What about “equality?”
+What would the founders have thought about “unreasonable” searches if they had known about GPS trackers, infrared cameras, and other enhanced means of gathering information about a person?
 Given what we know about how tremendously difficult it is to formally amend the Constitution, an originalist’s approach to constitutional interpretation effectively ties the political system’s hands as it tries to adapt to ever-changing social norms and economic conditions.
-One could argue, for example, that an originalist interpretation of the Constitution would forbid a woman from becoming president.
-After all, the Constitution only uses the male pronoun “he” when referring to the president, and the Nineteenth Amendment only granted women the right to vote, not to hold office.
-Clearly, the founders’ original intent was for men to become president, not women, and we have not seen fit to fix that problem.

 An additional argument against originalism is that even its advocates only apply it selectively.
 Originalist justices have turned the Second Amendment into an almost unfettered individual right for anyone to own massively destructive weapons, when most jurists and historians believe it was intended to be a collective right to preserve state militias from federal encroachment.
 Originalist justices have also granted corporations—which aren’t even mentioned in the Constitution—the right to free speech, and they have defined free speech such that it allows corporations to support political candidates.
 There is no support in the text of the Constitution or the historical record that the founders wanted huge corporations funding our politicians.
 Originalism, then, has become a convenient fiction that conservative justices employ when it is useful, but disregard when it is not.